casper-network/docs-archive/dapp-dev-guide/solidity.md

-# Caspiler - Solidity to Rust Transpiler
+# Solidity to Rust Transpiler

 ## tl;dr
-**Transpile Solidity to Rust and access the cool features of Casper!**
+**Introducing Caspiler - Transpile Solidity to Rust and access the cool features of Casper!**

 ## Smart Contracts at CasperLabs
-The CasperLabs Virtual Machine requires Smart Contract to compile to WebAssembly.
-So far we support two ecosystems that allow doing that: Rust and AssemblyScript.
-As the AssemblyScript itself is still under heavy development, we focus mainly on the Rust toolchain.
-We have shipped many Rust tools, that make rapid Smart Contracts development possible.
-Yet, we are not seing CasperLabs as a competitor to other ecosystems, but rather complimentary project to the larger blockchain family.
-None of that would be possible without all of the lessons learned by the Ethereum community.
+The CasperLabs Virtual Machine runs smart contracts that compile to Webassembly.
+There are two ecosystems that provide compilation targets for webassembly: Rust and AssemblyScript.
+CasperLabs provides smart contract libraries to support development for both of these languages.
+The core development of the Casper Protocol is taking place in Rust, and as a result, there are many Rust tools that make rapid Smart Contracts development possible.
+It is widely recognized that most smart contracts in use today have been authored in Solidity for the EVM (Ethereum Virtual Machhine).

 ## Solidity
-Without any doubts, the existence and simplicity of Solidity were one of the key factors behind the growth of the Ethereum.
-It resulted in the large group of Solidity developers for whom it's still the best tool for expressing their Smart Contract ideas.
-At CasperLabs we feel a strong connection with that (our) community and we came up with the value proposition: Solidity to Rust transpiler.
+Without any doubt, the existence and simplicity of Solidity is one of the key factors behind the growth of Ethereum.
+There is a large group of developers for whom Solidity is still the best tool for expressing their Smart Contract ideas.
+At CasperLabs we feel a strong connection with the Ethereum community, so we decided to include support for Solidity via a transpiler.

 ## Transpiler
 Transpiling is a well known process of turning code written in one high-level language into another high-level language.
 At the moment the most popular example is the TypeScript to JavaScript transpiler.

-We have concluded that Solidity support is much easier and efficient to achieve by transpiling Solidity to Rust, that by compiling Solidity to WASM bytecode.
-This is why:
+We have concluded that Solidity support is much easier and efficient to achieve by transpiling Solidity to Rust, rather than by compiling Solidity to WASM bytecode for the following reasons:
 * Solidity features are easy to express in Rust, which is a much richer language.
 * The shape of CasperLabs DSL is similar to Solidity.
 * The CasperLabs Rust toolchain is something we want to leverage, rather than coding it from scratch.
-* The CasperLabs execution model is different than Ethereum's, therefore it's easier to translate it on the language level, that on the bytecode level.
+* The CasperLabs execution model is different than Ethereum's, therefore it's easier to translate it on the language level, than on the bytecode level.

 ## Solidity to Rust Migration
 Having transpiler gives Smart Contract developers a powerful tool for the migration of the existing Solidity source code to Rust if they wish to use it.